ashtin23/Project-1/README.md

 1) Fork and clone this repository.
 2) Change into the new directory.
 3) Fulfill the listed requirements.
+## User Stories
+When approaching this project, I organized desired features into three levels, which are as follows:
+1) Bronze Level: This is essentially the bare-bones functionality I was hoping to desire.
+This means that when prompted, the user is able to navigate through the quiz by quicking

 ## Developing/Contributing
 Feel free to modify my code to create your own version of the game!
 If you would like to contribute, please fork the repository and use a feature branch.
 Pull requests are welcomed!
 ## Programming Languages